AlphaGit/alphas-manifesto-blog/_posts/2014-11-28-google-inbox-and-inbox-zero.md

 - inbox zero
 - Google Inbox
 - methodologies
+sub_title: I'm so on board, this is why
 ---

 ![]({{ site.baseurl }}/assets/Inbox.png)

-I'm so on board, this is why

 I recently received a Google Inbox invitation, after requesting it three weeks ago.
 And after trying it out... boy, I love it.